 12. Scratch Catio

-One way to really keep your outdoor cat enclosure interesting and stimulating is to add as many scratching surfaces as possible.
-Make use of scratching posts, scratch ladders and add scratching carpet to shelves and your cat can then lounge around, soak up some sun and expend some of that scratching energy all at the same time.
+One way to keep your outdoor cat enclosure interesting and stimulating is by adding as many scratching surfaces as possible.
+For example, make use of scratching posts, scratch ladders, and add scratching carpets to shelves.

 13. Window Catio